animator/learn-python/contrib/plotting-visualization/matplotlib_fundamentals.md

 plt.show()
 ```
 ## Conclusion

-This guide provides a basic introduction to Matplotlib and some of its fundamental plotting functions.
-Matplotlib is a powerful tool for data visualization, and there are many more features and customization options available.
-Explore the official Matplotlib documentation for more advanced usage and examples.
+In conclusion, this guide offers a comprehensive introduction to Matplotlib, covering installation, basic plot creation, and customization options.
+It serves as a starting point for further exploration of Matplotlib's advanced features and capabilities.